 Could Lanzhou Zhuangyuan Pasture Co., Ltd. (HKG:1533) be an attractive dividend share to own for the long haul?
 Investors are often drawn to strong companies with the idea of reinvesting the dividends.
-If you are hoping to live on the income from dividends, it's important to be a lot more stringent with your investments than the average punter.
+On the other hand, investors have been known to buy a stock because of its yield, and then lose money if the company's dividend doesn't live up to expectations.

 Another important check we do is to see if the free cash flow generated is sufficient to pay the dividend.
-Last year, Lanzhou Zhuangyuan Pasture paid a dividend while reporting negative free cash flow.
-While there may be an explanation, we think this behaviour is generally not sustainable.
+Unfortunately, while Lanzhou Zhuangyuan Pasture pays a dividend, it also reported negative free cash flow last year.
+While there may be a good reason for this, it's not ideal from a dividend perspective.

 Is Lanzhou Zhuangyuan Pasture's Balance Sheet Risky?

 As Lanzhou Zhuangyuan Pasture has a meaningful amount of debt, we need to check its balance sheet to see if the company might have debt risks.
-A quick check of its financial situation can be done with two ratios: net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and net interest cover.
-Net debt to EBITDA is a measure of a company's total debt.
-Net interest cover measures the ability to meet interest payments.
-Essentially we check that a) the company does not have too much debt, and b) that it can afford to pay the interest.
-Lanzhou Zhuangyuan Pasture has net debt of 1.06 times its EBITDA, which is generally an okay level of debt for most companies.
+A rough way to check this is with these two simple ratios: a) net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and b) net interest cover.
+Net debt to EBITDA measures total debt load relative to company earnings (lower = less debt), while net interest cover measures the ability to pay interest on the debt (higher = greater ability to pay interest costs).
+With net debt of 2.36 times its EBITDA, Lanzhou Zhuangyuan Pasture's debt burden is within a normal range for most listed companies.

-We calculated its interest cover by measuring its earnings before interest and tax (EBIT), and dividing this by the company's net interest expense.
-With EBIT of 3.44 times its interest expense, Lanzhou Zhuangyuan Pasture's interest cover is starting to look a bit thin.
+Net interest cover can be calculated by dividing earnings before interest and tax (EBIT) by the company's net interest expense.
+With EBIT of 3.27 times its interest expense, Lanzhou Zhuangyuan Pasture's interest cover is starting to look a bit thin.

 We update our data on Lanzhou Zhuangyuan Pasture every 24 hours, so you can always get our latest analysis of its financial health, here.

-Before buying a stock for its income, we want to see if the dividends have been stable in the past, and if the company has a track record of maintaining its dividend.
+One of the major risks of relying on dividend income, is the potential for a company to struggle financially and cut its dividend.
+Not only is your income cut, but the value of your investment declines as well - nasty.
+Looking at the data, we can see that Lanzhou Zhuangyuan Pasture has been paying a dividend for the past four years.
 The dividend has not fluctuated much, but with a relatively short payment history, we can't be sure this is sustainable across a full market cycle.
-During the past three-year period, the first annual payment was CN¥0.071 in 2016, compared to CN¥0.068 last year.
-The dividend has shrunk at around 1.5% a year during that period.
+During the past four-year period, the first annual payment was CN¥0.071 in 2016, compared to CN¥0.068 last year.
+The dividend has shrunk at around 1.1% a year during that period.

 When a company's per-share dividend falls we question if this reflects poorly on either external business conditions, or the company's capital allocation decisions.
 Either way, we find it hard to get excited about a company with a declining dividend.